JoseBlanca/franklin/doc/source/install.rst

   $ updatedb

 It is advisable to run updatedb after setting everything to ease the ngs_backbone configuration.

+After installing the whole pipeline you can run the :doc:`NGS workshop tutorial <ngs_workshop/index>` to test the whole system.

 .. _mira: http://sourceforge.net/apps/mediawiki/mira-assembler
 .. _bwa: http://bio-bwa.sourceforge.net/